 - The Application Phase: This is when we consider and interview Applicants.
 Outstanding Instructors are the heart of our program and our future, so we invest significant time and resources in our Instructor Candidates from the moment we agree to work together.
 This means we can welcome a limited number and are careful to select Applicants who are motivated to do this work and who demonstrate the commitment and the ability to uphold Kidpower’s Mission, Goals, and Values, and Best Practices.
 Applicants are required to sign up for our free e-newsletter, purchase The Kidpower Book, complete our screening questions, fill out a written application, sign a training agreement, pay the application fee and have a meeting by telephone, Skype, or in-person.
 We also require fingerprints and a background check for Applicants in the United States and equivalent screening for Applicants from other countries.

-- Participating in the intensive Core Program Training (CPT): We lead two CPT programs each year – Kidpower and Teenpower/Fullpower.
+- Participating in the intensive Core Program Training (CPT): We lead a Kidpower Core Program Training (CPT) each year and a Teenpower/Fullpower (CPT) every other year.
 Each CPT program is six days long and is held in Santa Cruz, California.
 Candidates may choose to become Kidpower Instructors (i.e. instructors for children, school and parent education programs) or Teenpower/Fullpower Instructors (i.e. instructors working with teens and adults) or both.
 Participation in the CPT for the type of program you wish to teach is a required part of the instructor training process.
 The majority of individuals who join our organization begin by coming to the Kidpower CPT and focus on the children’s curriculum and then work towards certification in the teen and adult classes.

-- Supervised Fieldwork Phase: This is when Candidates gain experience by teaching parts of the program.
+- Supervised Fieldwork Phase: This is when Candidates gain experience by teaching parts of the program with coaching and guidance until they are ready to teach the full program.
 This can include presenting in scheduled workshops, if they are already part of an Established Center, and leading short practice sessions the Candidate arranges in supportive environments, such as local schools and parent groups, with close guidance and supervision from a Training Supervisor.
 Depending on the location, the Supervised Fieldwork phase includes video review or in-person teaching under supervision that leads to gradual authorization to teach in different settings.
 For people who are not part of established centers, we provide long-distance supervision through Skype, email, telephone, and video review.
 This phase varies in length based on the skill set of the Candidate, the amount of time the Candidate can devote to learning the curriculum, and where the Candidate is located.